It’s time to do less typing and more talking with the new real time voice-to-text feature in iOS 8.

 With real-time voice-to-text dictation added to iOS 8, it’s clear that Apple intends to keep improving its dictation technology, and we should see similar improvements in OS X Yosemite, due out soon.

-There are other voice dictation apps in the iTunes store, such as Voice Dictation for Notes ($1.99), which includes automatic grammar correction, and support for 25 languages and dialects with speech recognition; and Nuance’s own mobile Dragon Dictation (Free) app, which unfortunately doesn’t include real time dictation.
+There are other voice dictation apps in the iTunes store, such as Voice Dictation for Notes ($1.99), which includes automatic grammar correction, and support for 25 languages and dialects with speech recognition; and Nuance’s own mobile Dragon Dictation [No Longer Available] app, which unfortunately doesn’t include real time dictation.
 Apple’s new dictation feature, however, may render these apps obsolete, because they can’t be used system-wide.

 While you may not always be in position to dictate text on your iOS device, you will easily get hooked on how fast voice dictation can type for you.